GLOBAL MARKETS-Shares fall on oil's five-year low; dollar slides

 * China inflation falls to 5-year low

-* Greek markets under pressure, record low Bund yield (New throughout, updates to close of European bond, equity markets)
+* Greek markets under pressure, record low Bund yield (Adds U.S. market open, changes dateline; previous LONDON)

 By Sam Forgione

-NEW YORK, Dec 10 Oil prices slumped to five-year lows on Wednesday and U.S. and European equity markets fell as investors worried about the Greek and Chinese economies withdrew from riskier positions and bought Japanese yen, which rose against the U.S. dollar.
+NEW YORK, Dec 10 Oil prices slumped to five-year lows on Wednesday and U.S. and European equity markets fell as investors withdrew from riskier positions in favor of safe-havens like the Japanese yen.

 "Crude oil is under punishment today once again on the back of the OPEC news.
 OPEC has cut its demand forecast for next year and this has unbalanced the demand and supply equation further and traders are not liking the sound of this at all," said Naeem Aslam, chief market analyst at AvaTrade.